viniciussoaresti/whativelearned/objectOrientation/objectOrientedProgramming.md

 ### 1.3.
 Inheritance:

 "Inheritance is one of the core concepts of object-oriented programming (OOP) languages.
 It is a mechanism where you can to derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
 You can use it to declare different kinds of exceptions, add custom logic to existing frameworks, and even map your domain model to a database", [Stackify](https://stackify.com/oop-concept-inheritance/).

+### 1.4.
+Polymorphism:

+"Polymorphism is one of the core concepts of object-oriented programming (OOP) and describes situations in which something occurs in several different forms.
+In computer science, it describes the concept that you can access objects of different types through the same interface.
+Each type can provide its own independent implementation of this interface", [Stackify](https://stackify.com/oop-concept-inheritance/).